rsksmart/RSKIPs/IPs/RSKIP305.md

 HASH160 hash160(<zero> sha256(<redeemScript>)) EQUAL
 ```

-### Migration to the new federation
+### Migration to the new powpeg

 During migration, both mechanisms (legacy and Segwit compatible) will be working at the same time.
-Legacy would be for the federation leaving and Segwit compatible for the incoming federation.
+Legacy would be for the powpeg leaving and Segwit compatible for the incoming powpeg.
 All the funds (outputs) will be transferred from the current address to the new Segwit compatible address before mentioned (New Address section).

 But once the migration is completed, only Segwit compatible will be the accepted address and the unique mechanism to support the peg outs.